-Are you considering Kaplan SAT prep yet confused if it is worth the investment?
+Are you confused about whether Kaplan SAT prep is worth the investment?
+I’ll help you figure out.

 I used and reviewed Kaplan SAT prep and shared my experience in a detailed Kaplan SAT prep review so that you can learn about everything that Kaplan SAT prep offers.